You may be doubtful that reversing cognitive decline and dementia is even possible.

 I no longer take it, but I used to take this bacopa supplement.

-The other substance was magnesium threonate, a recently-developed form of magnesium that can promote learning and memory by increasing magnesium in the brain.
+The other substance used in the study was magnesium threonate, a recently-developed form of magnesium that can promote learning and memory by increasing magnesium in the brain.
 It’s been shown to reduce amyloid beta plaque and prevent further memory decline in mice with Alzheimer’s disease (44-46).

 I previously wrote about the many brain and mental health benefits of magnesium here.